jrcribbs/Sliding-Puzzle-Game/README.md

 # Sliding-Puzzle-Game
-Final project for Intensive Foundations of CS class at Northeastern University.
+Final project for Intensive Foundations of Computer Science class at Northeastern University.

 For detailed design overview (including trade-offs I had to make as well as ideas for version 2) see design.txt.